-Oakes Peak by Damnation Peak and Salvation Peak sits above Bacon Creek Road inside North Cascades National Park.
-It also overlooks Damnation Creek to the east.
-Moreover, North Cascades Highway offers the shortest way to the peak.
+Oakes Peak by Damnation Peak and Salvation Peak sits above Bacon Creek Road in North Cascades National Park.
+It overlooks Damnation Creek to the east.
+Moreover, North Cascades Highway offers the quickest route.

 See more trip photos here.